 Attend a family show

 You can attend a special family performance or class at the Dr Phillips Center for the Performing Arts.
 Upcoming shows include The Nutcracker Family Show and Peter & the Wolf Family Weekend.

 You can’t miss Wonderworks Orlando, even if you try – it’s the only building along International Drive that’s upside down!
 The huge mansion is home to 100+ hands-on exhibits set across 6 wonder zones covering the themes of natural disasters, light & sound, space discovery, physical challenges, optical illusions and imagination.
 General admission is $24.99 for kids and $33.99 for adults.
 Kids age 3 and under go free.

 If you’re looking for fun things to do in Orlando with kids, it doesn’t get much cooler than indoor skydiving.
 Kids will be blown away, literally, when they take a dive at the impressive I Fly skydiving simulator.
 This is as close as you can get to experiencing exactly how it feels to jump out of a plane, but without the parachute and pre-jump nerves.

 Solve a crime

 Teams of up to 5 players can work together to solve ‘crimes’ at the innovative Escapology attraction in Orlando.
 Can you complete your mission in the Cuban Crisis game?
-Channel you inner detective in Budapest Express or take down the world’s best computer hacker in The Code?
+Channel you inner detective in Budapest Express or rescue a US Navy submarine in Under Pressure?
 The whole family are welcome.